Bohuslav Havránek

-Bohuslav Havránek (January 30, 1893, Prague – March 2, 1978, Prague) was a Czech philologist, Bohemist, Slavist, literary historian and professor who was a prominent member of the Prague Linguistic Circle.
+Bohuslav Havránek (30 January 1893 – 2 March 1978) was a Czech philologist, Bohemist, Slavist and literary historian.
+He worked as a university professor and was a prominent member of the Prague linguistic circle.

 Life and career

 He was born in to the family of a teacher.
 After his graduation, he worked as a secondary school teacher, before completing his studies in 1928, with his work 'The Genera Verbi in the Slavic languages' ('Genera verbi v slovanských jazycích' in Czech).